-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ^ The school ethos has a strong focus on the health, safety and happiness of all children.
-Crowan Primary School has a qualified 'Trauma Informed School' practitioner.
-PSHCE lessons and class conferences are totally inclusive.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The school ethos has a strong focus on the health, safety and happiness of all children.
+Crowan Primary School has two qualified 'Trauma Informed School' practitioners.
+PSHE lessons and class conferences are totally inclusive.
 All children are encouraged to name 'trusted adults' from the school staff to support them if they have a problem.
 Golden tickets from lunchtime teaching assistants reward good behaviour at lunch times and house points are awarded by teaching staff to celebrate the efforts, attitude and success of all pupils.
 Specialists from outside agencies can be accessed by the school to support children with issues such as bereavement.
 All staff are trained in Safeguarding and Child Protection procedures and receive refresher training annually.
 The Designated and Deputy Safeguarding Leads oversee and ensure the wellbeing of all children.
 Some groups of children receive extra support with issues such as self-esteem, social skills and anger management.
 Programmes may be run by members of staff, or specialist input sought if necessary.
 Children's wellbeing is discussed at pupil progress review meetings and intervention groups are set up to meet identified needs.
-Emotional wellbeing needs and issues are able to be identified within whole class profiling and addressed using a range of supportive strategies. who are experiencing significant emotional difficulties and need help to overcome psychological hurdles and cope with feelings and experiences which they find challenging.
+Emotional wellbeing needs and issues are able to be identified within whole class profiling and addressed using a range of supportive strategies.
+A nurturing approach is used with individuals who are experiencing significant emotional difficulties and need help to overcome psychological hurdles and cope with feelings and experiences which they find challenging.
 Individual needs can also be identified and targeted using the Boxall Profile and the Motional programme.
-Pastoral support is provided on a 1:1 basis for children experiencing significant
+Pastoral support is provided on a 1:1 basis for children experiencing significant emotional difficulties.
+Staff are trained to recognise the need for, and to obtain, support from other agencies such as Educational Psychologists, Family Support Workers and CAMHS (Child and Adolescent Mental Health Service) when the need arises.
+The school has been assigned an Education Mental Health Practitioner who visits the school to support specific children and their families.
+Individual Care Plans and Intimate Care Plans are created and put into place to manage children's specific medical needs.